samm24z/Typing-Master-game-/README.md

 # balle
-this is my first git repository
+this is my first git repository athor is abdul samad